-Fig. 15: Multi-Sandbox Process
+Fig. 16: Multi-Sandbox Process

-Once a Kernel has been generated, additional MicroEJ Application code (Feature) can be built against the Kernel by:
+Once a Kernel has been generated, additional MicroEJ Application code (Feature) can be built against the Kernel by :

-- Creating one launch configuration per feature. - Setting the Settings field in the Execution tab of each feature launch configuration to Build Dynamic Feature .
+- Creating one launch configuration per feature. - Setting the Settings field in the Execution tab of each feature launch configuration to Build Dynamic Feature . - Setting the Kernel field in the Configuration tab of each feature launch configuration to the ... .